chriscdn/RHManagedObject/readme.md

 * `-fetchedResultsController`
 * `-collectionView:cellForItemAtIndexPath:`

-The code is based off [Ash Furrow's UICollectionView-NSFetchedResultsController](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController) but has been adopted to fit this library.
+The code is based on [Ash Furrow's UICollectionView-NSFetchedResultsController](https://github.com/AshFurrow/UICollectionView-NSFetchedResultsController), but has been modified to fit this library.

 ### Thread Containment